sambabib/loop_fish_test/README.md

 3. I added a "removeFishTypeFromTank" fn as a bonus to account for the counter-logic of being able to add a fish type to the tank as it is a management system.

+# Usage

+I spun this using vue3 global CDN, so it is without a build step and typically requires the live server vscode extension to serve the "index.html" on a port (basically run the demo).

+Please follow the steps below to run the demo without using the extension.

+# Launch demo

+1. Install http-server.
+Run npm install http-server -g
+2. cd into the project directory
+3. Run http-server
+4. The app will launch on localhost:8080

 Thank you.